FReak4L/Tc-Config/README.md

 <p>All actions performed by the script are logged to <code>/var/log/tc-freak.log</code>.
 This log can be very useful for troubleshooting or simply reviewing the changes made by the script.</p>

-## Contribution

-<p>If you have suggestions or want to contribute, feel free to open an issue or submit a pull request.</p>

 <p align="center">
   <a href="https://t.me/FReak_4L">
     <img src="https://img.icons8.com/?size=100&id=k4jADXhS5U1t&format=png&color=000000" alt="Telegram" />